phuocdang86/Machine_Learning_Fundamental/README.md

 # Machine_Learning_Fundamental
-This a practice refering to the book machinelearningcoban by Vu Huu Teip
+This a practice refering to the book machinelearningcoban by Vu Huu Tiep